Armageddon 2001: Response and last-minute changes

-At some point during the crossover it was revealed Captain Atom would be the hero who became Monarch.
+At some point during the crossover it was revealed that Captain Atom would be the hero who became Monarch.
 The conclusion of the Annual for Justice League Europe, the final crossover issue before the conclusion of the story, seemed to confirm this leak.
 Waverider had seen the futures of various Justice League Europe members but had not scanned Captain Atom, who was away at the time.
 The final panel of the issue showed Waverider about to touch Captain Atom, who had just returned, and a text box stated that the story would be concluded in the second issue of Armageddon 2001.

 In response to the leak, the originally-intended ending was changed at the last minute: Monarch was revealed to be, not Captain Atom, but rather the Hawk.
-The problem with this reveal, as many fans pointed out, is that Waverider had seen Hank Hall fight and die against Monarch and that the Dove had allowed him to see so many futures as to conclude "No matter the future they fought him but never became him", making Hank Hall and Dawn Granger the only two heroes Monarch could not be.
+The problem with this reveal was that Waverider had seen Hank Hall fight and die against Monarch and that the Dove had allowed him to see so many futures as to conclude "No matter the future they fought him but never became him", making Hank Hall and Dawn Granger the only two heroes Monarch could not be.
 They were the only characters shown in this situation, and thus any of the other major characters could have been Monarch without creating a continuity issue.